Sophie Shevardnadze: Biography

 When she was just 17, Sophie entered the Social Communications Department at Boston University, a year earlier than most of her peers, and later transferred in her second year to Emerson College to focus on a major in Cinema Studies.
 She graduated from the Bachelor's programme with honors.

 Sophie continued her post-graduate studies in TV journalism at New York University, where she also achieved honors.
 During her college years, she took a hands-on approach to journalism by completing an internship as a producer for the channel ABC.
-This shaped a lot of early influences in her media career, and she says the late anchor Peter Jennings and Barbara Walters as interviewers inspired her.
+This shaped a lot of early influences in her media career, and she cites the late anchors Peter Jennings and Barbara Walters as interviewers who inspired her.

 Family

 Shevardnadze's father is Paata Shevardnadze, a Doctor of Philological Science in the USSR, author of philological and philosophical studies, international diplomat, worked as a career diplomat with UNESCO for 20 years, and her mother is Nina Akhvlediani, a philologist, English language specialist, literary translator from French and English into Georgian.
 Shevardnadze has a brother, Lasha Shevardnadze, an entrepreneur, and two sisters, Mariam and Nanuli Shevardnadze.
 Nanuli is a graduate of New York University Tisch School of the Arts.

 Shevardnadze's grandfather, Eduard Shevardnadze, was a Soviet and Georgian politician who was the USSR's last Minister of Foreign Affairs and the second President of Georgia, who is credited with paving the way for modern Georgia.
 In Shevardnadze's teenage years, she attended a number of high-level meetings along with her grandfather.